 Willow Lake Elementary School

-Programming efforts involving MSDWT administrators, building-level principals and faculty, and the Design Team resulted in a program of areas for a prototypical two story, k-5 elementary school with six 5-classroom learning neighborhoods, an administrative area, shared activity area, gymnasium, dining commons, discovery center, kitchen and building support spaces.
+CSO worked closely with Washington Township Schools’ administrators, building-level principals and faculty, and the Design Team to develop a program for a prototypical two story, K-5 elementary school with six 5-classroom learning neighborhoods, an administrative area, shared activity area, gymnasium, dining commons, discovery center, kitchen, and building support spaces.

 Each learning neighborhood has a shared activity commons that is large enough for the entire neighborhood to gather and is easily accessible from each classroom.
 The overall layout of the learning neighborhoods creates two outdoor learning labs and an interior learning lab courtyard that are easily accessed from all learning neighborhoods and discovery center.
 The interior courtyard will serve as both educational outdoor space and a source of natural light for both levels.

-A Discovery Center is located in the center of the building.
-It has a large two-story open area for book stacks as well as a Media Production Lab.
+A centrally located Discovery Center has a large two-story open area for book stacks as well as a Media Production Lab.

 Willow Lake Elementary School was built on the site of an existing elementary school that was completely demolished to accommodate the new school, parking, and site improvements while preserving the existing baseball diamonds and soccer field.